williamdefly/Evolutionaddonpack/README.md

 The Team :
-- WilliamDeFly , the Owner & Mapper of the pack
+- williamdefly, the founder, manager & mapper of the pack
-- Lilou , the 3D Modeler
+- Elanis, the LUA scripter, 3D Modeler and texturer
-- Elanis , the LUA scripter
+- Lilou, the 3D Modeler

 Special Thanks To :
 - Carter Addon Pack Team ( https://github.com/RafaelDeJongh/cap/wiki )